fzb-glitch/airbnb-brussels-price-analysis/README.md

 Location was the stronger driver of price overall, but room type dominated within the city centre.

 ## 🗣️ Defense
-I presented and defended every analytical decision — granularity, median vs. mean, star schema design, and outlier handling — before an evaluation panel.
+I presented and defended every analytical decision: granularity, median vs. mean, star schema design, and outlier handling  before an evaluation panel.

 ---